Eizads/Yoga-Studio/README.md

 # Yoga-Studio
-A webpage for a yoga studio.
+A responsive webpage for a yoga studio.